standardgalactic/zet/_posts/2020-05-08-rust-verification-tools.md

 (that looks a wee bit like a fuzzing harness) and maybe add some extra assertions into your code.

+For me, this makes these tools the most interesting because, once the kinks have been worked out, these tools have the most potential to be added into a normal development flow.
+You don't need a lot of training to make use of these tools.
+(But note the comments below about the kinks that still have to be worked out.)

 ### Auto-active verification tools